microservices-api/kubernetes-microprofile-lab/README.md

     ```
     You need to wait until the all the deployments are all ready.
 1. Add a new attendee through the OpenAPI UI.
-1. Now repeat Steps 1-5 in this part to see that even though you delete the database container, data still gets recovered from the PersistentVolume.
+1. Now repeat Steps 1-5 in this section to see that even though you delete the database container, data still gets recovered from the PersistentVolume.

-In this part you were introduced with rolling updates.
+In this part you were introduced to rolling updates.
 DevOps teams can perform zero-downtime application upgrades, which is an important consideration for production environments.

 Congratulations!
 You finished the lab!
 You got to use a few powerful tools to interact with Kubernetes to deploy a microservice into IBM Cloud Private.
 Although this lab is finished but the journey to Kubernetes should not end here!
 Head to the [Learn more](#learn-more) section to see other great resources.